-LEVEL AND TYPE OF QUALIFICATION EXAM BOARD: AS LEVEL WJEC BRIEF DESCRIPTION AS HEVEN WJEC BRIEF DESCRIPTION • The AS course is based solely on coursework only: there is no examination. • Several outcomes based on various themed photoshoots. • Some emphasis will be placed on drawing Several outcomes based on various themed photoshoots.
+LEVEL AND TYPE OF QUALIFICATION EXAM BOARD: AS LEVEL WJEC BRIEF DESCRIPTION AS LEVEL WJEC BRIEF DESCRIPTION • The AS course is based solely on coursework only: there is no examination. • The AS course based on various themed photoshoots. • Several outcomes based on various themed photoshoots. • Some emphasis will be placed on drawing. • Not necessarily realistic observational drawing, but drawing as a means of recording, designing, experimenting and conceiving ideas Several outcomes based on various themed photoshoots.
 Some emphasis will be placed on drawing.
 Not necessarily realistic observational drawing, but drawing as a means of recording, designing, experimenting and conceiving ideas.
-Primary sources should still be used throughout. • Students are expected to show an experimental approach to their studies, demonstrating independence, expertise and creativity. • An understanding of pho otographers' work should be demonstrated through written analysis.
-Students are able to develop personal themes and express their own ideas through their work.
-Students will maintain at least one workbook throughout the year. • The AS/A Level course is creative sector. s perfect preparation for an Art Foundation course, a degree or employment in the • Those students who have AS course. e completed the GCSE course will be famili ar with the assessment objectives of the ENTRY REQUIREMENTS B grade in Art or Photograph - COURSE SUMMARY-UNIT: S AO1 - Research - the study at GCSE. of relevant photographers, and the analys is of their work.
-This is more in-depth than AO2 - Development - how s - esigns; the use of photographic media and experiments with techniques.
-AO3 - Investigation - drawings/photographs/written notes which relate to the theme and which can be used as the starting point of ideas. ings/photographs/written notes which rela the to the theme and which can be used as AO4 - Personal Response - How personal students' ideas are, how ind tied together" to form a coherent and focus ependently they have worked, and how all eed project.
-PROGRESSION ROUTES ourse.
-Degree and employment in Design Advertising, TV, Film Media Digital Me- Leading to Art Foundation Course, Degree and employment in Design, Advertising, TV, Film, Media, Digital Me- dia, Animation, Fashion, Photography.
-CAREER OPPORTUNI • • • • - - • - Art Therapist Film & TV Special Effects/Make-up 5 5 I Art Auctioneer Art Dealer Art Historian Art Professor Art Teacher Art Therapist Video Game Director Visual Effects Artist Web Designer Fashion Consultant Fashion Merchandiser Film & TV Special Effects/Make-up Photo Retoucher News Photographer Photojournalist Portrait Photographer Fashion Photographer Wedding Photographer
+Primary sources should still be used throughout. • Students are expected to show an experimental approach to their studies, demonstrating independence, expertise and creativity. • An understanding of ph notographers' work should be demonstrated l through written analysis.
+Students are able to develop personal themes and express their own ideas through their work. • Students will maintain a It least one workbook throughout the year. • The AS/A Level course creative sector. is perfect preparation for an Art Foundation course, a degree or employment in the • Those students who hav AS course. ve completed the GCSE course will be famil iar with the assessment objectives of the ENTRY REQUIREMENTS B grade in Art or Photograp COURSE SUMMARY-UNIT sS y of relevant photographers, and the analys is of their work.
+This is more in-depth than at GCSE. students have incorporated the above in d esigns: the use of photographic media and experiments with technique - esigns, me use of photographic media and vings/photographs/written notes which rela ate to the theme and which can be used as the starting point of ideas. - - How personal students' ideas are, how ind the above AO's have been "tied together" to form a coherent and focus sed project.
+PROGRESSION ROUTES Course Degree and employment in Design Advertising TV Film Media Digital Me- Leading to Art Foundation Course, Degree and employment in Design, Advertising, TV, Film, Media, Digital Me- dia, Animation, Fashion, Photography.
+CAREER OPPORTUN 11165 Art Auctioneer Video Game Director Photo Retoucher Art Dealer Visual Effects Artist News Photographer Art Historian Web Designer Photojournalist Art Professor Fashion Consultant Portrait Photographer Art Teacher Fashion Merchandiser Fashion Photographer Art Therapist Film & TV Special Effects/Make-up Wedding Photographer Mugoum Curator Cinomatographer Wildlife Dhotographer